jgomezcl/DynamicTreeLights/README.md

 This project was inspired by CONSTELLACTION, an installation created by panGenerator for Copernicus Science Centre / Przemiany Festiwal 2013 (https://vimeo.com/76479685).

 The PCBs are built around an Attiny84 microcontroller and require an ICSP to be programmed.
-In my case, I used an Arduino Nano with the sketch ArduinoISP.ino that can be found on the examples.
+I used an Arduino Nano with the sketch ArduinoISP.ino that can be found on the examples of the Arduino IDE.